|Follow PSU Field Hockey:||Follow @PennStateFH|

 Phone: 814-863-7467 | Email: firstname.lastname@example.org

-Both a USFHA and NFHCA Hall of Fame inductee, Charlene Morett-Curtiss ranks as the longest tenured coach in the Big Ten and the sixth-longest tenure at a single school in Division I field hockey history with 28 seasons completed as head coach of the Penn State field hockey program.
+Both a USFHA and NFHCA Hall of Fame inductee, as well as being inducted into the Pennsylvania Sports Hall of Fame, Charlene Morett-Curtiss ranks as the longest-tenured coach in the Big Ten and the sixth-longest tenure at a single school in Division I field hockey history with 30 seasons completed as head coach of the Penn State field hockey program.
 Morett-Curtiss boasts a remarkable resume covering her time both as the leader of the Nittany Lions.
-Over the last seven years, Morett-Curtiss has led the Nittany Lions to three Big Ten regular season titles, two Big Ten Tournament championships and six NCAA Tournament appearances.
+Over the last eight years, Morett-Curtiss has led the Nittany Lions to three Big Ten regular-season titles, three Big Ten Tournament championships and seven NCAA Tournament appearances.

 She also ranks as one of the top players in program history, as she was a three-time first-team All-American and an Olympic medalist.